 It's important to note that even on fixed-price, no-credit bonds other qualifying factors may be considered for eligibility such as bankruptcy history, prior surety bond claim activity, felony convictions, or other bond-specific questions.

-Most sureties will also reevaluate the application so any changes in credit situation, licensing status or changes in the other factors outlined above may impact the renewal bond cost.
-Renewal costs may also change based on changes in the overall claim and loss history experienced by the carrier for a bond class.
+Most sureties will also reevaluate the application so any changes in the principal’s credit score , licensing status, or changes in the other factors used by the underwriters may impact the renewal bond cost.
+Renewal costs may also change based on changes in the overall claim and loss history experienced by the surety for a bond class.

-We use a simplified bonding process and leverage our deep surety market expertise to negotiate the best rates with leading surety companies on your behalf.
+We use a simplified bonding process and leverage our deep surety marketplace expertise to negotiate the best rates with leading surety companies on your behalf.
 Premium financing options may also be available to spread out the cost of your bond over time.